mchen81/Amazon-Customer-Review-Analysis/README.md

 Please provide a brief, one or two paragraph description of your project and what you hope to
 analyze:

+It is unlikely that people just put a single product to a cart while shopping on Amazon.
-Our goad is to find out how many possibilities that two or more products will be bought at the same time(or very close time).
+Instead, we would probably choose different products at the same time.
+For example, if I want to buy a package of ground coffee, I probably would also put filter papers into my purchase listing.
+There would be plenty of combinations among these reviews, our goal is to discover every possibility and relationship for each product.
+In other words, we want to find out how many possibilities that two(or more)products will be bought at the same time(or very close time).

 Provide a list of the deliverables you will turn in: